-Ursula K. Le Guin's Final Book Of Poetry Is Set To Be Published By An Indie Press — But They Need Your Help
+Ursula K. Le Guin Wrote One Final Book Of Poetry — And It Could Be Published With Your Help

 This fall, a new tome of poetry may be hitting the shelves — but its author, Ursula K. Le Guin, will never witness its debut.
 Le Guin, the prolific writer who passed away in January 2018, was a visionary creator - and now her final work, a poetry collection entitled So Far So Good, is being brought forth into the world by a small, independent publisher, who has launched a fundraising campaign to shoulder the costs of publishing So Far So Good.
 If they succeed, it will be Le Guin's 13th collection of poetry.

 Copper Canyon Press, a non-profit, independent publishing house that has exclusively published poetry since the early 1970s, was approached by Le Guin to publish what would become her final work.
 Just days after sending in her final edits for the collection, Le Guin passed away on January 22.
 And the staff at Copper Canyon Press, based in Townsend, Wash., were left with a stack of short, sage, powerhouse poems from one of the country's most beloved sci-fi/fantasy writers (though Ursula hated the distinction: "Where I can get prickly and combative is if I’m just called a sci-fi writer.
 I’m not," she once said in an interview with the Paris Review.
 "I’m a novelist and poet.
 Don’t shove me into your damn pigeonhole, where I don’t fit, because I’m all over.
 My tentacles are coming out of the pigeonhole in all directions.")